-American Airlines dates their origins to 1926, when Charles Lindbergh flew the first official American Airlines flight carrying mail from St. Louis, MO to Chicago, IL.
+American Airlines dates its origins to 1926 when Charles Lindbergh flew the first official American Airlines flight carrying mail from St. Louis, MO to Chicago, IL.
 Over 90 years later American Airlines is one of the largest in the US, flying thousands of flights every day to over 350 destinations across over 50 countries.

-Currently, American Airlines has a little over 15,100 pilots, and in 2019 nearly 900 new pilots launched their career with American Airlines.
+Currently, American Airlines has a little over 15,000 pilots, and in 2019 nearly 900 new pilots launched their career with American Airlines.
+Over the next 10 years American Airlines has significant retirement numbers so there will likely be a significant number of new pilots hired by American Airlines.

 - Chicago, IL – ORD